hu-macsy/lama_old/scai/dmemo/doc/index.rst

 Class                       Description
 =========================== ================================================================================
-:ref:`Communicator`         Base class for communication between different partitions :ref:`NoCommunicator`       Default Communicator to be used on serial machines :ref:`MPICommunicator`      MPI Communicator :ref:`Distribution`         Mapping of an index range to a number of partitions
+:ref:`Communicator`         Base class for communication between different partitions :ref:`CollectiveFile`       Base class for concurrent I/O of processors :ref:`NoCommunicator`       Default Communicator to be used on serial machines :ref:`MPICommunicator`      MPI Communicator :ref:`Distribution`         Mapping of an index range to a number of partitions